 The ticket to enter the salt mine costs only 40 lei (~8.3 Eur).
 There’s no time limit for how long you can stay, but please consider the opening hours (9 am – 7 pm during the summer).

 There are no guided tours, and you can enter the mine by yourself.
 Bring a sweater and sneakers to wear inside the mine.
-The average temperature of the mine is around 10 Celsius degrees.
+The average temperature of the mine is around 10 degrees Celsius.

 The biggest chamber and the most spectacular is Mina Rudolf.

-It has a lake (they rent boats!!), a ferris wheel, an amphitheatre, bowling, mini-golf, baseball court and a playground for kids.
+It has a lake (they rent boats!!), a Ferris wheel, an amphitheatre, bowling, mini-golf, a baseball court and a playground for kids.